 Rinse off the remaining solvent by running water over the bristles.
-If there is any remaining solvent or water, remove it gently, rubbing the brush or an old rag or a paper towel.
+Remove any remaining solvent or water, gently remove it, rubbing the brush, an old rag, or a paper towel.

 Finally, reshape the bristles before storing the brush for the next use.

-First, ensure you remove as much paint as you can from the brush.
+First, remove as much paint as possible from the brush.

 Make a solution of a ⅛ cup of fabric softener and 4 cups of warm water in your bowl.